iamcaleberic/aigent/README.md

 # aigent
-Text to speech analyzer to extract nouns and verbs.
+Text analyzer to extract nouns and verbs using nltk.

 # Requirements
   -  flask